shafiqul92/soc-incident-response-simulator/README.md

 For issues or questions:
 1. Check the Troubleshooting section
-2. Review the INTERMEDIATE_REPORT.md for implementation details
+2. Review the INTERMEDIATE_REPORT.txt for implementation details
 3. Verify all dependencies are installed correctly

 ---